Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-external-ssh.rst

    .. figure:: figures/putty_ssh_tunnel_gateway_login.png
       :figwidth: 60%

-Once you have logged in the gateway, you should keep the login window open; and maken a VNC client connection to the local port as follows:
+   Once you have logged in the gateway, you should keep the login window open.
+If you close the terminal, the tunnel is also closed.
+You can now make a connection to your VNC session through this SSH tunnel.

 #. open the TigerVNC application